Changing Your Marital Status

 - notify OPTrust if you are changing your surname

-- update your beneficiaries using the paper form or through your Online Services account
+- update your beneficiaries using the the Retiree Spousal Information and Beneficiary Designation (OPTrust 1015R) form or through your Online Services account

 - decide if you want your pension reduced to provide a survivor pension for your new spouse